The Speed of a Biased Walk on a Galton-Watson Tree without Leaves is Monotonic with Respect to Progeny Distributions for High Values of Bias: Introduction and Main Results

 Using his own formula, A\"{i}d\'{e}kon (private communications) can prove the monotonicity for $\beta\geq2$ when $P\{0\}=0$.
 However, the original conjecture is still open in the sense that it is not known if the monotonicity holds for every $\beta>1/E[Z]$.

 In this paper we shall investigate how the speed changes when one changes the progeny distribution keeping the bias fixed.

 The paper is organized as the following.
-In Section \ref{MainResults}, we shall introduce our main results.
-In Section \ref{CouplingSection}, we shall describe in details our coupling method.
-Finally, in Section \ref{ProofSection}, we shall provide the proofs of all the results in \ref{MainResults}.
+In Section \ref{MainResults}, we will introduce our main results.
+In Section \ref{CouplingSection}, we will describe in details our coupling method.
+Finally, in Section \ref{ProofSection}, we will provide the proofs of all the results in \ref{MainResults}.